 If you cook with charcoal and you just leave it outside to the elements just to use it on a later date you might find it difficult to either light the charcoal or to even keep the fire going, especially during wintertime.
 Most people after a barbeque during the wintertime will leave the grill outside to cool off, the problem is that if it will start snowing the heat from the charcoal will melt the snow after the charcoal cooled off then the water will freeze.

 Once you will try to light a fire you will notice that all the leftover charcoal is in one frozen block, and it will take some serious heat not only to heat the charcoal up enough so that it burns but the excess water will constantly extinguish the base of the fire, at that point you will be better off throwing it out.
-You should only use charcoal if it is dry, wet or frozen charcoal will be fairly hard to ignite as the melted ice will constantly extinguish the fire.
-Now combine wet wood and wet charcoal and you will have an extremely difficult time in starting afire, but not impossible, for more information check out my recent article How to start a fire with wet wood? ( Fast & Easy ).
+You should only use charcoal if it is dry, wet, or frozen charcoal will be fairly hard to ignite as the melted ice will constantly extinguish the fire.
+Now combine wet wood and wet charcoal and you will have an extremely difficult time starting a fire, but not impossible, for more information check out my recent article How to start a fire with wet wood? ( Fast & Easy ).

 Charcoal will not be useful if it gets wet, on the other hand, if you dry the charcoal after getting wet, then you can still use it.
 The main problem is that while most bags of charcoal are sprayed with chemicals in order for the charcoal to not absorb the water, but once these chemicals have expired then the charcoal will absorb the water, especially if the charcoal is fairly low quality.
 A lot of charcoal manufacturers will cut corners for profits, the faster they can make charcoal the more money they make.